 Retailers that accept your used goods for trade include:

 - Best Buy.
 The trade-in program at Best Buy accepts a wide variety of electronic gadgets.
 You can trade in old cellphones, tablets, video games and game systems, computers, cameras, TVs, and wearable technology in exchange for a Best Buy gift card to use on a new purchase.
 How much you can get for your items depends on their age and condition.
 There’s a tool on the website where you can enter the details about your item to find out what it’s worth.

 - GameStop.
-At any GameStop store, you can turn in old video games, game systems, phones, and tablets in exchange for cash or credit.
+At any GameStop store, you can turn in old video games, game systems, phones, and tablets in exchange for in-store credit.
 Like Best Buy, the store has a feature on its website that estimates the trade-in value of specific items.

 - Target.
-The Target Trade-In Program accepts a variety of electronic devices — phones, tablets, game consoles, wearable technology, and smart speakers — as well as old gift cards that still have a balance.
+The Target Trade-In Program accepts a variety of electronic devices, including phones, tablets, game consoles, wearable technology, and smart speakers.
 In exchange, you can get either a Target gift card or cash via PayPal.
 To trade in a device, simply enter its name on the website, get a quote, ship it to the store for free, and wait to receive your gift card.
-If you want to trade in other gift cards, you have to take them to a participating Target store.

 - TGW.
 Golfers who want to upgrade their clubs can get credit for their old ones from TGW.
 To use the program, visit the website and enter a description of the club you’re trading in.
 TGW will accept any club that meets its minimum standards for condition.
 The site will tell you the trade-in value for your clubs and give you a free shipping label to send them in.
 Once the store receives them, it will email you a gift certificate you can redeem on your next TGW purchase.